kulics/koral/book-en/basic-grammar.md

 Once an identifier is created, its data type will not be changed in the valid area.

 ## Assignment
-Just like a normal programming language, we only need to use the `=` statement to assign the data on the right to the identifier on the left.
+Unlike a normal programming language, we need to use the `<=` statement to assign the data on the right to the identifier on the left.

 E.g:

-    a = 2;
+    a <= 2;

 But the definition is not the same, the left side of the assignment can only be an identifier that has been defined, otherwise the assignment statement does not hold.
 ## Identifier